Suicide

 A doctor prescribed medication to a patient with known suicidal ideation shortly after a psychologist recommended urgent psychiatric input, raising concerns about medication safety.

-The Complex Spine Clinic clarified that the consultant did not generate any prescriptions for Mr Viles after receiving a letter on 07/07/2024 from his psychologist indicating a potential risk of suici
+The Complex Spine Clinic confirms that no prescriptions were issued to the patient after receiving a letter from their psychologist suggesting a potential risk of suicide.

 Sally Burr